Packers vs. Bears prediction, odds, spread: 2026 NFL Wild Card Weekend picks by proven model

 Veteran quarterback Jordan Love has had a solid season for Green Bay and will be returning from a concussion.
 In 15 games, he has completed 66.3% of his passes for 3,381 yards and 23 touchdowns with six interceptions and a 101.2 rating.
 Love has also rushed 47 times for 199 yards, including two explosive plays, including a long of 25. in the 28-21 win over the Bears on Dec.
 7, he completed 17 of 25 passes (68%) for 234 yards and three touchdowns with one interception.

-Josh Jacobs leads the Packers' rushing attack.
+Josh Jacobs, another player who sat out Week 18, leads the Packers' rushing attack.
 In 15 games, Jacobs carried 234 times for 929 yards (4.0 average) and 13 touchdowns.
 He had three explosive runs of 20 yards or more, including a long of 40, and 55 first-down conversions.
 He also has 36 receptions for 282 yards (7.8 average) and one touchdown.
 In the Dec.
 7 win over Chicago, he carried 20 times for 86 yards and a score.
 See which team to back at SportsLine.

 How to make Packers vs. Bears picks